lastmeta/endless/README.md

 # The Endless Browser

-The Endless Browser is a secure IPFS browser prototype.
+IPFS + Docker [+ Browser]

-It isolates the IPFS in a container (docker) which has limited isolation with your environment.
-This allows for a better web.
+This allows for a better, more distributed web.

 ### Current Phase